-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
 Do not crush, split, or chew the tablet before swallowing.
-It is better to take this medicine on an empty stomach and only when you are ready for bed.
-Do not take your medicine more often than directed.
-If you have been taking this medicine for several weeks and suddenly stop taking it, you may get unpleasant withdrawal symptoms.
-Your doctor or health care professional may want to gradually reduce the dose.
-Do not stop taking this medicine on your own.
-Always follow your doctor or health care professional's advice.
+It is better to take this medication on an empty stomach and only when you are ready for bed.
+Do not take your medication more often than directed.
+If you have been taking this medication for several weeks and suddenly stop taking it, you may get unpleasant withdrawal symptoms.
+Your care team may want to gradually reduce the dose.
+Do not stop taking this medication on your own.
+Always follow your care team's advice.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your care team regarding the use of this medication in children.
 Special care may be needed.

 Side effects that you should report to your care team as soon as possible:

 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 Keep out of the reach of children and pets.
 This medication can be abused.
 Keep your medication in a safe place to protect it from theft.
 Do not share this medication with anyone.
 Selling or giving away this medication is dangerous and against the law.

 Store at controlled room temperature between 15 and 25 degrees C (59 and 77 degrees F).